ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   * `payload` is set to the `outbound` message computed by the previous step.

-Next, the Leader creates an `AggregationJobInitReq` message structured as
+It is not possible for `state` to be of type `Finished` during Leader initialization.

-follows:
+Once all the report shares have been initialized, the Leader creates an `AggregationJobInitReq` message structured as follows:

 ~~~
 struct {